canjs/canjs/guides/getting-started-tutorial/observables.md

 - The define plugin
 - bind

-One of the major advantages of using the define plugin in your applicaitons is that it handles managing the relationships of your observables for you.
+One of the major advantages of using the [define plugin](TheDefinePlugin.html) (discussed in the next chapter) in your applicaitons is that it handles managing the relationships of your observables for you.
 Any time you reference a `can.Map` or `can.List` (or one of their child objects) in a define property that property is automatically subscribed as a listener for that `can.Map` or `can.List`.

 ```
     define: {